lindosystems/lindoapi.jl/README.md

 ### Editing and Rerunning the Model

 After `optimize!` has been called the model can be edited and then reoptimized with the changes.
-The four edits that can be done to a model are adding constraints, adding variables, removing constraints, and removing variables.
+The four edits that can be done to a model are: adding constraints, adding variables, removing constraints, and removing variables.
 Any type of model can add new constraints, and variables.
-However, nonlinear models cannot remove constraints, or variable.
+However, nonlinear models cannot remove constraints, or variables.

 Adding constraints and variables to a model can be done the same as they are added to the model before calling `optimize!` using `@constraint,` `@NLconstraint`, `@variable`, and `@variables`.

 Removing constraints and variables can be done with `delete()` function`delete(model, constraintRef)` .

 `constraintRef`:  The `ref` value set when the @constraint was created.
-Below is an example of deleting the constraint with `constraintRef` `con`:
+Below is an example of deleting a constraint with `constraintRef` `con`:
 ```julia
 @constraint(model, con, 4*x1 +  5*x2 +  8*x3 ==  40)
 delete(model, con)